mongodb/mongo-python-driver/doc/faq.rst

 use, the next request to that server will wait until one of the connections becomes available.

-The client instance opens one additional socket per server in your MongoDB topology for monitoring the server's state.
+The client instance opens two additional sockets per server in your MongoDB topology for monitoring the server's state.

-For example, a client connected to a 3-node replica set opens 3 monitoring sockets.
+For example, a client connected to a 3-node replica set opens 6 monitoring sockets.
 It also opens as many sockets as needed to support a multi-threaded application's concurrent operations on each server, up to ``maxPoolSize``.
-With a ``maxPoolSize`` of 100, if the application only uses the primary (the default), then only the primary connection pool grows and the total connections is at most 103.
-If the application uses a :class:`~pymongo.read_preferences.ReadPreference` to query the secondaries, their pools also grow and the total connections can reach 303.
+With a ``maxPoolSize`` of 100, if the application only uses the primary (the default), then only the primary connection pool grows and the total connections is at most 106.
+If the application uses a :class:`~pymongo.read_preferences.ReadPreference` to query the secondaries, their pools also grow and the total connections can reach 306.

+Additionally, the pools are rate limited such that each connection pool can only create at most 2 connections in parallel at any time.
+The connection creation covers covers all the work required to setup a new connection including DNS, TCP, SSL/TLS, MongoDB handshake, and MongoDB authentication.
+For example, if three threads concurrently attempt to check out a connection from an empty pool, the first two threads will begin creating new connections while the third thread will wait.
+The third thread stops waiting when either:

+- one of the first two threads finishes creating a connection, or
+- an existing connection is checked back into the pool.

+Rate limiting concurrent connection creation reduces the likelihood of connection storms and improves the driver's ability to reuse existing connections.

 It is possible to set the minimum number of concurrent connections to each server with ``minPoolSize``, which defaults to 0.
 The connection pool will be